AxiansITSecurity/Restsh/README.F5OSA.md

-# Use restsh with F5OS-A
+# Use Restsh with F5OS-A

 Restsh is using the restconf port 8888 (API prefix `/restconf`).

 All functions for this module are prefixed with `f5osa.`.

+Example configuration file: `.restsh-config.dist.f5osa`

 ## Authentication